 Whatever is going wrong, it is all supposedly the child’s fault.
 It is as if the child has no place in the family—in fact, no place in the world.

-Over time, if such experiences of unfair disapproval and oppression are faily constant, the child comes to perceive life as fundamentally cruel and unfair.
+Over time, if such experiences of unfair disapproval and oppression are fairly constant, the child comes to perceive others, or at least certain types of others such as authority figures, as fundamentally cruel and unfair.

 Fear

-Based on these misconceptions and bad experiences, the child becomes gripped by a specific kind of fear.
-In this case, the fear is of worthlessnessbeing of no value to anyone, being nothing but trouble, being a terrible mistake.
+Following these bad experiences and negative perceptions, the child also becomes gripped by a specific kind of fear.
+In this case, the fear is of their own worthlessnessbeing of no value to anyone, being nothing but trouble, being a terrible mistake.

 What if it’s true—that it is all my fault?
 That everything I do is bad, know matter how hard I try to be good?
 Then my life serves no purpose.
 I am worse than useless.